EbookFoundation/thoth-wiki/Thoth_Works.md

 ### ISBN
 The [[ISBN]] of the publication.

+### Width (only for Paperback and Hardback)
+Measurement perpendicular to the spine of the book.
+Automatically converted from in to mm or vice versa if the conversion box is ticked.

+### Height (only for Paperback and Hardback)
+Measurement along the spine of the book.
+Automatically converted from in to mm or vice versa if the conversion box is ticked.

+### Depth (only for Paperback and Hardback)
+Measurement of the thickness of the spine of the book.
+Automatically converted from in to mm or vice versa if the conversion box is ticked.

+### Weight (only for Paperback and Hardback)
+Weight of the book.
+Automatically converted from oz to g or vice versa if the conversion box is ticked.

 By clicking View, Locations and Prices can be added via the [[Publications|Thoth_Publications]] page.

 ## Languages